Rock-Lake/learn-solidity/README.md

 This project involves completing a beginner's course in Solidity and collaboratively developing smart contracts.
 We will commit our progress and share resources in this public GitHub repository.

 ## Repository Structure
-/Notes # Contains all group notes taken during the course /Code # Contains all smart contract code developed /Screenshots # Contains screenshots of progress and completed exercises /Resources # Contains any additional resources used during the project
+- /Notes # Contains all group notes taken during the course
+- /Exercices # Contains all the exercises completed during the course
+- /Code # Contains all smart contract code developed
+- /Screenshots # Contains screenshots of progress and completed exercises
+- /Resources # Contains any additional resources used during the project

 ## Completion Milestones
-- **March 15, 2025:** Signed up for the course
+- **April 12, 2025:** Signed up for the course
-- **April 10, 2025:** Completed Module 1
+- **April 19, 2025:** Completed Module 1
-- **April 18, 2025:** Completed Module 2
+- **April 23, 2025:** Completed Module 2
 - **April 25, 2025:** Completed Module 3
 - **May 1, 2025:** Final repository check and submission